 What you need to make a Cress Caterpillar

-How you make a Cress Caterpillars
+How you make a Caterpillars from egg cartons

 We kept true to insects with cutting into 3 segments for the caterpillars body but you could make your caterpillars as long as you want.
 I then let J and T go and paint the bodies.

 One of my top tips for crafting with 2 toddlers/preschoolers is to provide each with their own paint palette and paint selections – that way you reduce your stress levels as the two argue less over the paints and in our case the older doesn’t get annoyed with the younger when they mix up all of the paints instead of keeping them separate.

-Once the eyes are in place with a black marker they drew some mouths on.
+- Once the eyes are in place with a black marker they draw some mouths on.

-Filling each of the body cavities of the caterpillar with cotton wool we then sprayed with some water from a spray bottle.
+- Fill each of the body cavities of the caterpillar with cotton wool ball.